-Strophic type musical forms involve taking a single section of music and repeating it one or more times to create the form of the piece.
-When listening to the strophic type forms, we hear the same section rearranged in multiple ways.
+Strophic type musical forms involve taking a single section of music and repeating it one or more times.
+When listening to the strophic type forms, we hear the same section rearranged in many ways.
 There are two types of strophic forms: strophic and variation.

 What is Strophic Form?

-Oftentimes, you’ll encounter this pattern in works like hymns, folk songs, art songs, and many other genres of music including popular songs.
+You’ll encounter this pattern in works like hymns, folk songs, art songs, and many other genres of music.
 No matter how complex or simple a hymn or a ballad is, it will almost always be strophic, even if the melody fits well into one of the reverting types.

 What is Variation Form?

 In this article, I’ll start by reflecting on the strophic form in both its simple and modified forms.
-Then I’ll look at variation form by briefly addressing the continuous variants before focusing on sectional variations most of the time.
 But before all, I want you to remember what musical form is.